-Profile Data

-Automate data profiling tasks.
-This activity profiles data from a selected query and exports a report containing the profiling results.

-Intelligence Central-To export pivoted data to Intelligence Central as a dataset, click Publishing Wizard and specify your publishing options.

-Activity

-- 1. Select a database connection. - Select a SQL file or enter a SQL statement. - Click the drop-down list to select a file from the currently open project in the Project Manager. - Click to browse to and select a SQL file. - Click to edit the selected file. - Enter a SQL statement in the editor. - 3.
-To specify options for the profiling task, click Profiling Options. - 4.
-Create Report-(Required) Select a location, select a file format, and enter a file name for the exported report (PDF, HTML, etc). - 5.
-Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click ()= to select a variable or build a new suffix using the expression editor. - 6.
+Activity Description 3.
+To specify options for the profiling task, click Profiling Options .
+Create Report-(Required) Select a location, select a file format, and enter a file name for the exported report (PDF, HTML, etc).
+5. Suffix-Select a suffix to append to the file name.
+Select from the list of existing suffixes, or click $(x)^{=}$ to select a variable or build a new suffix using the expression editor.
 Export Data Profiling File-(Optional) Select a location and enter a file name for the Toad Profiling Report file (.tpr).
 Note: You cannot attach this file in subsequent activities in the script.
 See Data Profiling for more information.

-Clean Data

-Automate data transformation and cleansing tasks.
+Clean Data Automate data transformation and cleansing tasks.
 This activity opens an existing Toad Data Cleansing file, performs the transform and cleansing tasks on the current result set, and exports the modified data to a file, Local Storage, or Intelligence Central.

-- 1. Connection-Select a database connection. - 2.
-Cleaning file-Select a Toad Data Cleansing file or edit an existing file using one of the following methods: - Click the drop-down list to select a file from the currently-open project in the Project Manager. - Click to browse to and select a file. - Click to edit the selected file. - 3.
-Error options-Click to specify error options. - 4.
-Select one of the following actions: - Export to a file-Select a file, or select a location and enter a new file name.
-You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#). - Local Storage-To export to Local Storage, select or create a database.
-Then select or create a snapshot or table to receive the modified data. - Intelligence Central-To export the results to Intelligence Central, click Publishing Wizard and specify your publishing options.

-RowCount variable-Enter a name for the row count variable or use the default.
+1. Connection-Select a database connection.
+Cleaning file-Select a Toad Data Cleansing file or edit an existing file using one of the following methods: Click the drop-down list to select a file from the currently-open project in th Project Manager.
+Click is to browse to and select a file.
+Click redit the selected file.
+3. Error options-Click to specify error options.
+4. Select one of the following actions: Export to a file-Select a file, or select a location and enter a new file name You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#).
+Local Storage-To export to Local Storage, select or create a database.
+Then select or create a snapshot or table to receive the modified data.
+Intelligence Central-To export the results to Intelligence Central, click Publishing Wizard and specify your publishing options.
+Review the following for additional information: RowCount variable-Enter a name for the row count variable or use the default.
 The value assigned to this variable equals the number of rows returned from the activity.
-See "Using Variables in Automation" on page 90 for more information.
+See "Using Variables in Automation" on page 97 for more information.
+Suffix-Select a suffix to append to the file name.
+Select from the list of existing suffixes, or click (x) to select a variable or build a new suffix using the expression editor.
+See Transform and Cleanse Data for more information.
+Visualize Data Open an existing Toad Data Visualization file (.tdv), refresh the chart, and export contents as a report.
+Select from a number of output file formats, including PDF and Excel.
+Data Visualization document-Select an existing Toad Data Visualization file.
+Output file-Select a file location, file name, and file type for your output file.
+You can use a variable in this field by entering the hash symbol before and after the